dfeldman/kar-ai-oke/README.md

 It would be fun to make this a web app.

+## Cost

+The text generation cost is trivial.

+As of this writing, OpenAI charges $0.04 cents per image, and each generated deck has around 20 images.
+So it costs about $0.80 to run this script.

+Other image generation providers may be cheaper.

 ## Examples

 Explore our examples to see the kind of fun and quirky presentation topics you can generate: